uconneeb/evolution/applets/drift.md

 ## Genetic drift

-Simulates genetic drift in 5 populations for 500 generations.
+Simulates genetic drift in 5 populations for 100 generations (corresponding to Fig. 7.15a-c, p.
+247, in Herron and Freeman textbook).
 The horizontal (x) axis is the relative frequency of the focal allele: 0.0 at far left, 1.0 at far right.

 Keys that can be used:
 * **S** repeats the simulation (result will be different each time)